-The recent amendments to the Magnuson-Stevens Act (Section 303(d)(4)), provided for a government loan program funded, in part, from landing fees of the IFQ participants.
+As noted above, the 1996 amendments to the Magnuson-Stevens Act, provided for a government loan program funded, in part, from landing fees of the IFQ participants.
+16 U.SC.
+1853(d)(4).
 Those who can apply for the loan are fishermen with little or no holdings of IFQs.
 The amount per loan is limited to about 8,000 lbs. of resource, and anyone holding or controlling 50,000 lbs. or more of quota is not eligible for the loans.
 Congress chose to help out the crews and those fishermen looking for upward mobility in the industry.
 This program should help rural citizens who have few cash-generating industries.

 In summary, owners of small vessels have a guaranteed pool of quota and have the opportunity to gain more than their traditionally allocated share.
-Rural communities, dependent on smaller vessels, have been given advantages over the communities dependent on larger vessel classes.
+Rural communities, dependent on smaller vessels, have been given compensating advantages over the communities dependent on larger vessel classes.
 In addition, the loan program should improve their ability to become an increasingly significant part of the industry.
 The western rural communities have been given a perpetual allocation to ensure their participation in the adjacent coastal waters.